Trigeminal Neuralgia-The Intense Pain

 This condition is more often seen in the middle-aged and is more common in females than males.
 In the majority of the patients, the pain is strictly one-sided except in multiple sclerosis patients (2% patients) where it is seen on both sides of the face.
 Trigeminal neuralgia is more seen and twice as common on the right side.
 Most commonly patients present with pain maximum either in the maxillary (upper jaw) or mandibular (lower jaw up to ears) divisions.

 What are the tests or investigations for Trigeminal Neuralgia?

-In a small group of patients have the condition is due to identifiable brain lesions.
+A small group of patients has the condition due to identifiable brain lesions.
 MR angiography may show a relationship between the blood vessels and the fifth cranial nerve.
 Sometimes it can show masses or multiple sclerosis pictures in secondary trigeminal neuralgia.
 MRI and CT scans are done to rule out secondary trigeminal neuralgia.

 Treatment with oral medicines: